-We also enjoy an excellent relationship with St Benedict’s Parish; Father Doug is a regular on the school grounds and in the classrooms.
+We also enjoy an excellent relationship with St Benedict’s Parish; Father Pete Roe is a regular on the school grounds and in the classrooms.
 Staff and students alike welcome and appreciate his presence.

-We are fortunate to have a knowledgeable and passionate Board of Trustees.
+We are fortunate to have a knowledgeable and passionate School Board.
 Their diverse talents and ability to work collaboratively for the continued improvement of our school is vital.

 Mr Michael Hinds, Principal – St Benedict’s School